mdkmotsuenyane/mdkmotsuenyane/README.md

 ## Hi there 👋

-i'm Mokadi a software developer student
+I'm Mokadi a software developer student

+- I already worked on Projects using Java,HTML, CSS and Javacript
+- I'm currently learning C#,PHP

+Interests:
+I love basketball i would like to thik of myself as the Stephen Curry of Tech

 <!--
 **mdkmotsuenyane/mdkmotsuenyane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.